BA boss Alex Cruz shown the door amid coronavirus crisis

 British Airways is operating around a quarter of its normal schedule.

+Mr Doyle first joined British Airways in 1998 and carried out various financial, strategy and commercial roles, culminating in his appointment as director of network, fleet and alliances in 2016.

+Originally from Cork, Ireland, he became Aer Lingus chief executive in January 2019.

-Mr Cruz will remain at the airline as non-executive chairman for a transition period.
+Mr Cruz will remain at British Airways as non-executive chairman for a transition period until Mr Doyle also takes on that role.

 Fernando Candela, chief executive of IAG’s low-cost airline Level, is joining IAG’s management committee in a new role of chief transformation officer.